OpenDroneMap/docs/source/tutorials.rst

       address of your server).
-If you want to follow this example closely, *do* use the username ``odm``; then your install path will be ``/home/odm/ODM/`` and will match all of the examples in this document. -When you log into the server, it will offer you the option to upgrade to Ubuntu 18.04, a more recent version.
+If you want to follow this example closely, *do* use the username ``odm``; then your install path will be ``/home/odm/ODM/`` and will match all of the examples in this document.
-      Don’t.
-ODM native install doesn’t work smoothly on 18.04.
-Go ahead and execute ``sudo apt update`` and ``sudo apt upgrade`` to ensure your server isn’t dangerously without updates, but stay with Ubuntu 18.04.
+   -  Go ahead and execute ``sudo apt update`` and ``sudo apt upgrade`` to ensure your server isn’t dangerously without updates.
+Make sure to stay with Ubuntu 18.04.

 -  Download and install ODM on it from the `ODM